 His television career began with BSB in 1990 as presenter of rugby and football.

-On the BBC TV, John has been the face of rugby since presenting Rugby Special in the early 90s and has covered every Rugby World Cup since 1991.
+On BBC TV, John was the face of rugby since presenting Rugby Special in the early 90s.

-John has worked on the BBC’s Wimbledon coverage since 1986, presenting ‘Today at Wimbledon’ on BBC for more than a decade.
+John also worked on the BBC’s Wimbledon coverage since 1986, presenting ‘Today at Wimbledon’ on BBC for more than a decade.
 He has also presented the French Open coverage on ITV.

 He has also hosted ‘The World’s Strongest Man‘, which regularly attracts audiences in excess of 10 million.